Tour de Meers plans take shape

 Everything begins and ends at the Meers Volunteer Fire Department located at 26362 State Highway 115, 73507.

-On-site registration begins at 6 p.m. and around 7:30 the National Anthem will be played, last-minute announcements given and the riders will then begin after a shotgun start.
+On-site registration begins at 6 p.m. and around 7:30 the National Anthem will be sung by Lawton sporano Deb Flores of Pro Musica as she sings it acapella, last-minute announcements given and the riders will then begin the race.

 Growing up in that area this writer has often seen the work of the Meers Volunteer Fire Department.
 Last August one of the worst wildfires we’ve seen in the Slick Hills burned an estimated 4,300 acres, most of that on our family farm/ranch and the flames were within 100 yards of my sister’s home.